cockroachdb/docs/v19.2/multi-region-deployment.md

 ## Next steps

-### Developing your own application
+### Develop your own application

 This guide demonstrates how to develop and deploy an example multi-region application.
 Most of the development instructions are specific to Python, Flask, and SQLAlchemy, and most of the deployment instructions are specific to Google Cloud Platform, Docker, and Kubernetes.
-CockroachDB supports [many more drivers and ORM's for development](../build-an-app-with-cockroachdb.html).
+CockroachDB supports [many more drivers and ORM's for development](build-an-app-with-cockroachdb.html).
 You can deploy applications using a number of cloud provider orchestration tools and networking services.
 We encourage you to modify the code and deployments to fit your framework and use case.

-### Upgrading your deployment
+### Upgrade your deployment

 Some time after you have deployed your application, you will likely need to push changes that you've made locally.
 When pushing changes, be aware that you defined the database separate from the application.
 If you change a data type, for example, in your application, you will also need to modify the database schema to be compatible with your application's requests.
 For information about making online changes to database schemas, see [Online Schema Changes](https://www.cockroachlabs.com/docs/stable/online-schema-changes.html).